RasaHQ/rasa/docs/interactive_learning.rst

      --endpoints endpoints.yml

-In interactive mode, the bot will ask you to confirm every prediction made by NLU and Core before proceeding ()
+In interactive mode, the bot will ask you to confirm every prediction made by NLU and Core before proceeding.
 Here's an example:

 .. code-block:: text